Drhealsgood/miniprojects/readme.md

 A bunch of mini-projects inspired from [thekarangoel](https://github.com/thekarangoel)

-A few have been editted to near completion of the question a lot of the time in a more abstract sense.
+A few have been completed to a more abstract sense of the question.
 I may be 100% explicit in answering at some stage.
 Examples include the coin_change program - I mean, fuck just limiting our denominators to pennies etc.

 Martyr2’s Mega Project List
 ========